voxel51/fiftyone/app/packages/plugins/README.md

 ## Installing plugins

-In order to install a plugin you must have one of the three tools available in the environment you are running fiftyone.
+In order to install a plugin you must have one of the two tools available in the environment you are running fiftyone.

 - npm
 - yarn